ARCHIVED – Expression of interest: Funding guidelines for supporting Francophone minority communities engaging in refugee sponsorship

 Instructions on submitting a full proposal for Stage 2

 Full proposals must be submitted via the Grants and Contributions System (GCS) Partner Portal.
 Hard copy or emailed applications are not accepted.
-Only applicants that have successfully passed Stage 1 will have access to the application form in GCS for Stage 2.
+Only applicants who have successfully passed Stage 1 will have access to the application form in GCS for Stage 2.

 Applicant type